-Working for cheetah research and conservation in central Namibia
+Working for cheetah research and conservation in Namibia

 We are scientists from the Berlin-based Leibniz-Institute for Zoo and Wildlife Research (Leibniz-IZW) conducting research on the ecology, the behaviour, health status, the genetics and the reproduction of cheetahs since 2001.
 Our results directly support cheetah conservation in central Namibia and beyond.
 We’re grateful to the Messerli Foundation and other supporters and funding partners for the generous long-term support of the Cheetah Research Project.